 Board members have complete access to management.
 A director will not discuss with management investment research involving a company with which the director is affiliated.

 4.8 Board interaction with institutional investors and press

-JPMorgan Chase management is the contact with outside parties.
-From time to time, directors may be asked by the Chairman & Chief Executive Officer, the Lead Independent Director or management to speak with others, as appropriate.
+The Firm’s management is the contact with outside parties.
+From time to time, directors may be asked by the Chair & Chief Executive Officer, the Lead Independent Director or management to speak with others, as appropriate.